-I visited the summer after college for a few days, and got to see Santo Domingo and some sleepy little beach towns on the northern coast by bus.
+I visited the summer after college for a few days, and got to see Santo Domingo and some adorable, sleepy little beach towns on the northern coast by bus.

-transport options in the Dominican Republic
+Transport Options in the Dominican Republic

 If you’re shooting for a luxury vacation with an all-inclusive resort, then they should include airport and excursion transfer in your package.
 If they don’t then there is a very high chance they offer this for an extra fee.

 You can also rent a car if you would rather have the freedom it brings.
 Both of these options are more expensive, but there is also the option of taxi and Uber.

 There’s even an option to take a motoconcho (where basically your driver has a motor scooter instead of a car) on Uber.
 This is a super cheap option for travel within one city.

 However, the most affordable options for long-distance travel are using bus companies or public transportation.
 I opted for buses operated by local companies.